Case Study - Big Apple, Rotherham

 So with a distinctive and rather unique theme agreed from the start, how did we set about producing the Big Apple design?

-The 14,000 sqft building is a large industrial unit which required a D2 ‘change of use’ planning application.
+The 14,000 sqft building is a large industrial unit which required a Class E (used to be D2) ‘change of use’ planning application.
 As well as having a large 14,000 sqft floor space, the unit has excellent height, reaching up to approximately 7m at the apex of the roof.
 Externally, the building has excellent parking and is visible and accessible just off the main road via a secure gate.

 Matt & Melanie Jackson, husband and wife owners of Big Apple, were familiar with Soft Brick’s product after Matt's company UK Workspace was involved in the fit out for another Soft Brick customer – Riverside Hub in Northampton.
 After meeting the Soft Brick team at LIW in 2013 and viewing our World of Play product up close, both Matt & Melanie were confident Soft Brick would be able to produce the type of educational design and quality they were looking for.
 After arranging a site visit and receiving CAD plans, our designers got to work!